‘You cannot tell a ghost-story convincingly to a man who is sitting in the sun at half-past nine in the morning.’

 It was an age of beef and beer, and it was also an age of courage and inventions, which is precisely what one would have expected.
 Pitt drank his two bottles of port, went into the House of Commons, and spoke magnificently.
 There was oratory in those days, and there was consequent enthusiasm.
 The modern member of Parliament sips barley-water and stutters statistics, mostly wrong, and national enthusiasm is at a low ebb.

 H.P.
-Lovecraft was evidently a fan, using the story’s central theme of spiritual possession in ‘The Thing on the Doorstep’ (1933) and The Shadow Out of Time (1935).
+Lovecraft is said to have been a fan, using the story’s central theme of spiritual possession in ‘The Thing on the Doorstep’ (1933) and The Shadow Out of Time (1935).
 But this is much more subtle than that might suggest.
-Pain was a very experienced writer in his creative prime at this point, and even in what purports to be a chiller, there are depths and understated undercurrents.
+Pain was a very experienced writer, who was in his creative prime at this point, and even in what purports to be a chiller, there are depths and understated undercurrents.
 And, as the narrator Compton learns of his own terminal illness, Myas’s researches are gradually placed in a wider context, and the book finally turns into a reflection on mortality:

 I suppose that to some extent a similar change goes on in all of us.
 The tissues of the body waste and are renewed.
 The personality changes with it.
 What has the child of six in common with the man of sixty that he subsequently becomes?
 Was the miracle that Myas tried to effect any more wonderful than that normal miracle which is going on every day in all of us?